Jharmony/Weavers-Resources/RaidIV.md

 ## AO Documentation ##

+[ao Atomic Asset Implementation](https://github.com/permaweb/ao-atomic-asset) - Atomic assets are unique digital items stored on Arweave, where both the asset data and the AO-based process (instead of the traditional SmartWeave) are uploaded in a single, inseparable transaction.

 [ao SPEC](https://ao.arweave.dev/#/spec) - The ao computer is a single, unified computing environment (a Single System Image), hosted on a heterogenous set of nodes in a distributed network.